 The planning meeting.
 This is a negotiation between the product owner and the team members.
-During the meeting product owner presents the prioritized product backlog, explains some tasks and asks the team to choose the tasks for the next sprint.
-The result of this meeting is sprint backlog that is agreed by team and clear to all team members.
+During the meeting, the product owner presents the prioritized product backlog, explains some tasks, and asks the team to choose the tasks for the next sprint.
+The result of this meeting is a sprint backlog that is agreed by the team and clear to all team members.

 The retrospective meeting.
 The meeting is held at the end of the sprint and/or at the end of the project.
-The team and Scrum master discuss project process, analyze what was good, what could be improved and how to make the teamwork more efficient.
+The team and Scrum master discuss the project process, analyze what was good, what could be improved, and how to make the teamwork more efficient.

-The Scrum model suggests the project progress to be run via series of iterations, called sprints.
-According to the Agile principles, the product increment is produced at the end of each sprint.
+The Scrum model suggests the project progress be run via a series of iterations, called sprints.
+According to the Agile principles, product increment is produced at the end of each sprint.
 Sprints should be time-limited.
-The recommended time is 2 weeks, but in some cases, sprint can be shorter (1 week), or longer (3 or 4 weeks).
+The recommended time is 2 weeks, but in some cases, a sprint can be shorter (1 week), or longer (3 or 4 weeks).